-We sing a wide range of music from the renaissance to modern times, from Schütz to Gershwin, offering something for all tastes.
+We sing a wide range of music from the renaissance to modern times, from Schütz to Karl Jenkins, offering something for all tastes.
 In the last few years we have tackled the great choral classics – the sublime Mozart Requiem, Handel’s ever-popular ‘Zadok the Priest’ and other Coronation Anthems, Brahms’ intensely moving German Requiem and Haydn’s The Creation.

 We have also performed less well-known gems such as Dvorak’s Stabat Mater, Britten’s Rejoice in the Lamb and the Christmas Story by Schütz.